 I always get to December ready to experience the lights, the decor, and the holiday movies, but do you know what I stay for?
 Mint chocolate desserts.
 Yep, give me all the brownies and cakes and pies laden with rich and refreshing bites of mint and cocoa.
 No other time of year does peppermint and chocolate marry together quite as merrily as it does at Christmas, and today’s recipe is an ode to that love affair with these peppermint mocha macarons.
 I’ve been waiting all year to bake up something like this, and thankfully, today is the day!
 Let’s chat all about them.

 I won’t lie- macarons can be tricky.
-They require care and precision in the kitchen, and some of us (raises hand!) don’t always have the patience for that kind of dessert.
-But if this time of year finds you with a little extra time and creativity, these peppermint mocha macarons are the perfect thing to make for friends, family, and cookie trays alike.
+They require precision, and some of us (raises hand!) don’t always have the patience for that kind of dessert.
+If this time of year finds you with a little extra time and creativity, these peppermint mocha macarons are the perfect thing to make for friends, family, and cookie trays alike.
 With a coffee and cocoa-scented macaron shell and a mint chocolate buttercream in the middle, these little guys are as delicious as they are lovely!

 To make them, we start with the shells.
-The dry ingredients are sifted together before being folded into whipped egg whites.
+First, the dry ingredients are sifted together before being folded into whipped egg whites.
 You can check out this post for how-to’s on macaron making or this post for info on how to make meringue.
 Both will be helpful for troubleshooting any troubles you might have.
-Once the batter has rested, it can be piped onto parchment paper and baked in the oven!
+Next, once the batter has rested, it can be piped onto parchment paper and baked in the oven!
 Helpful hint: download a macaron shell template to keep your cookies the same size.
 Here’s one I like to use.

 I have one more peppermint dessert to offer before the month is up, but these peppermint mocha macarons are definitely the cutest!
 Give them a try and let me know what you think!
 Happy Hump Day and happy baking!